Mike McCarthy: 2011–2017

 The 2011 Packers team was a record-setting one, leading the NFL in points scored and setting a franchise record for wins at 15–1 and consecutive wins.
 McCarthy's offensive strategies facilitated Aaron Rodgers' NFL MVP season, as he threw for 4,643 yards and 45 touchdowns, throwing most often to receiver Jordy Nelson.

 The Packers' season ended in the NFC Divisional Round against the New York Giants.
-The team had suffered a number of setbacks, including the season-ending neck injury of defensive back Nick Collins, and appeared to have suffered, rather than benefited, from the time off, dropping nine passes in this game.
+The team had suffered a number of setbacks, including the neck injury to Nick Collins, and appeared to have suffered, rather than benefited, from the time off, dropping nine passes in this game.
 Eli Manning of the Giants attacked the Packers’ weaker defense (ranked 19th in scoring defense) and the Packers lost 37–20.